- 4 ft. level

 We used treated 4x4s for long-lasting posts and “sandwich” construction for the panels for strength and easier assembly.
 This fence isn't cheap compared with the cost of a fence built from preassembled panels from a home center.
 But this fence has thicker, higher quality wood, more detail and better fasteners than any store-bought selection.
 And we designed it so anyone who can handle a circular saw and level can build it.

-In this article, we'll show you how to line up and set posts, build sturdy panels and construct elegant, no-sag gates that are wide enough for a lawn tractor to pass through.
+We'll show you how to build a wooden gate, line up and set posts, build sturdy panels and construct elegant, no-sag gates that are wide enough for a lawn tractor to pass through.
 We'll also share tips on achieving solid footings, secure connection and fastening methods and staining that'll ensure trouble-free decades of service.
 This project doesn't require a pickup load of expensive tools either.
 Aside from the standard posthole digging implements and basic carpentry tools, you'll only need a circular saw, a screw gun and a 4-ft. level.
-But to really speed up assembly, get a 15-gauge trim nailer with 1-1/2-in. galvanized nails to nail on the pickets and panel boards (Photos 11 and 12).
-The nails hold everything together until you permanently screw the upper and bottom rail pieces together (Photo 13).
-A table saw also comes in handy for ripping panel boards to width where needed (Photo 11).
+But to really speed up assembly, get a 15-gauge trim nailer with 1-1/2-in. galvanized nails to nail on the pickets and panel boards.
+The nails hold everything together until you permanently screw the upper and bottom rail pieces together.
+A table saw also comes in handy for ripping panel boards to width where needed.

 Start with city hall.
 Most likely you'll need to apply for a fence permit from the local building inspections department, so begin by picking up the application along with the local fence regulations.
 The regulations will include setback requirements from your property lines to the fence and maximum allowable heights.
 These details will likely vary for front and backyard fences and can even be different for houses on corners or adjacent to busy streets, so study them carefully.
 You'll probably be required to submit a fence plan with the completed application.
 The plan should be a dimensioned overview of your property that clearly shows your property lines along with your proposed fence outline and its heights and distances from the property lines.
 Any other details that are required will be covered in the regulations or permit application.